grappa-py/grappa/README.rst

 -----

-``grappa`` is a behavior-oriented, self-declarative, expressive and developer-friendly lightweight assertion library for Python_.
+``grappa`` is a behavior-oriented, self-declarative, expressive and developer-friendly lightweight assertion library for Python_ that aims to make testing more productive and frictionless for humans.

 ``grappa`` comes with two declarative `assertion styles`_: ``expect`` and ``should``.